jecki/DHParser/documentation_src/manuals/05_testing.rst

 flatten ESCAPED chars and other TEXT but not the markup-structures.
 If we add further inline-elements like internet-links for example we would not add more intermediaries but rather extend the "markup"-parser-definition.
-(You may want to try to add internetlinks enclosed by ``<`` and ``>`` as an exercise!)
+(You may want to try to add internet links enclosed by ``<`` and ``>`` as an exercise!)

 Before we stop the bottom-up-approach at this point, there is one last